tamari92/kf2-tournament/guidelines.md

 For example, if Team A schedules their match on **March 1 @ 12:00 PM**, then Team B's game(s) must begin **no earlier than March 1 @ 4:00 AM (8 hours prior)** and **no later than March 1 @ 8:00 PM (8 hours after)**.
 Note that the eight hour grace period is applied relative to the **start time** of the **first game in the set** specifically, rather than the time the team finishes playing *all* of their game(s).
 This means that if Team A schedule to play their set of games at some time, then Team B has eight hours from that time to play their game(s).
 Team B need not *finish* their game(s) by the end of the grace period, but rather *start* them.

-This grace period is to account for the differing timezones within an individual team and is aimed to ease some of the pressure of scheduling for the Captains.
+This grace period is to account for the differing timezones within an individual team and is aimed to ease some of the pressure of scheduling for the Mentors.

 **If possible, the best case scenario would involve both teams playing back-to-back.** This situation would provide ultimate convenience for the teams as well as the Tournament Staff in attendence.

 Also, please note that **this is an international tournament.** By signing up to play, competitors are expected to understand that their opponents may be based in a distant time zone, which means that some or all players in a team may be required to play at inopportune / abnormal times throughout the day.
-To help remedy this, Captains should be prompt and negotiate the schedule for the match as early as possible.
+To help remedy this, Mentors should be prompt and negotiate the schedule for the match as early as possible.

 For all matches between two teams where each team plays multiple games in a row, the rules outlined in [6.5](#65---matches-with-multiple-games) still apply.